rgantt/collecting-tools/README.md

 - Leave input blank and press Enter to keep existing values when editing
 - The prices command can be limited to process a specific number of games
 - Market prices are fetched from PriceCharting.com's database
+- Wishlist items only require title and console